Spinout (film): Reception

 A. H. Weiler of The New York Times called the film a "minor variation" on Presley's previous pictures.
 Variety declared it "an entertaining Elvis Presley comedy-tuner ...
 Well-produced by Joe Pasternak and directed with verve by Norman Taurog."
 Kevin Thomas of the Los Angeles Times called it "perhaps [Presley's] best picture yet," with a "first-rate" cast, while writers Theodore J. Flicker and George Kirgo "have managed to parody the typical Presley plot so deftly that they neither insult Elvis nor alienate his devoted fans."
 The Monthly Film Bulletin wrote that the film was "delivered with sufficient joie de vivre to make its nonsensical compound of ballad and beat, car racing and unlikely romantic complication, entertaining enough in its own way," though the review noted that Presley "largely maintains a rather morose demeanour" throughout the film and that "even his singing style seems to have lost some of its old bounce and energy."

-Filmink felt Presley and Fabares had none of the chemistry they showed in Girl Happy.
+Filmink felt Presley and Fabares had none of the chemistry they showed in Girl Happy and the ending was unsatisfactory as Elvis wound up with none of the three leads.

 The film was included in the 1978 book, The Fifty Worst Films of All Time (and How They Got That Way), by Harry Medved, Randy Dreyfuss, and Michael Medved.